 Although we do not maintain a specific policy with respect to board diversity, the Board believes that the Board should be a diverse and inclusive body, and the Nominating and Corporate Governance Committee considers a broad range of backgrounds and experiences.
 In making determinations regarding nominations of directors, the Nominating and Corporate Governance Committee may take into account the benefits of diverse viewpoints.
-Our Nominating and Corporate Governance Committee also considers applicable laws and regulations, such as recently enacted legislation in California which requires exchange-listed companies headquartered in California with boards with six or more members to have a minimum of three women directors and one director from an underrepresented community by December 31, 2021.
+Our Nominating and Corporate Governance Committee also considers applicable laws and regulations.
 After completing its review and evaluation of director candidates, the Nominating and Corporate Governance Committee recommends to the Board the director nominees for selection.